Mood OST for this chapter: (ಥ﹏ಥ)

 When Cadence sluggishly came into consciousness, she was greeted with pain and cold.
 It felt as if cement had been filled in between her muscles and bones.
 She also no longer had any sensation in her fingertips.
 And her mouth tasted of iron.

 Sure enough, when she got her bearings and surveyed her surroundings, she found that she was lying in a pool of her own blood.
-The cellar door was locked tightly, and there was not a drop of drinkable water nor any food in sight.
+The cellar door was locked tightly.
 The only positive she collected from a second look around was that during the beat down, Feliciano and his goons had decided to untie her and leave her untied.

 She tried to crawl up into a sitting position, but a dull pain shot up her limbs in protest.
 She collapsed and laid in place.
 Too much pain to even shiver.